MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-center-of-excellence.md

 **Cons:**

-- A federated approach requires strong leadership, excellent communication, robust project management, and ultra-clear expectations.
-It's because it involves core members plus satellite team members that span organizational boundaries.
+- Since core and satellite members span organizational boundaries, the federated COE approach requires strong leadership, excellent communication, robust project management, and ultra-clear expectations.
 - There's a higher risk of encountering competing priorities due to the federated structure.
 - This approach typically involves part-time people and/or _dotted line_ organizational chart accountability that can introduce competing time pressures.